Human-made climate change may be suppressing the next ice age

 Using an elaborate Earth system model simulating atmosphere, ocean, ice sheets and global carbon cycle at the same time, the scientists analyzed the effects of further human-made CO2 emissions on the ice volume on the Northern Hemisphere.
 "Due to the extremely long life-time of anthropogenic CO2 in the atmosphere, past and future emissions have a significant impact on the timing of the next glacial inception," co-author Ricarda Winkelmann says.
 "Our analysis shows that even small additional carbon emissions will most likely affect the evolution of the Northern Hemisphere ice sheets over tens of thousands of years, and moderate future anthropogenic CO2 emissions of 1000 to 1500 gigatons of carbon are likely to postpone the next ice age by at least 100,000 years."

 The quest for the drivers of glacial cycles remains one of the most fascinating questions of Earth system analysis and especially paleoclimatology, the study of climate change throughout the entire history of our planet.
 Usually, the beginning of a new ice age is marked by periods of very low solar radiation in the summer, similar to current conditions.
 However, at present, there is no evidence for the beginning of a new ice age.
 "This is the motivation for our study.
-Unravelling the mystery of the mechanisms that drove past also facilitates our ability to predict the next glacial inception," Winkelmann says.
+Unravelling the mystery of the mechanisms that drove past glacial cycles also facilitates our ability to predict the next glacial inception," Winkelmann says.

 "Like no other force on the planet, ice ages have shaped the global environment and thereby determined the development of human civilization.
-For instance, we owe our fertile soil to the last that also carved out today's landscapes, leaving glaciers and rivers behind, forming fjords, moraines and lakes.
+For instance, we owe our fertile soil to the last ice age that also carved out today's landscapes, leaving glaciers and rivers behind, forming fjords, moraines and lakes.
 However, today it is humankind with its emissions from burning fossil fuels that determines the future development of the planet," co-author and PIK-Director Hans Joachim Schellnhuber says.
 "This illustrates very clearly that we have entered a new era, and that in the Anthropocene, humanity itself has become a geological force.
 In fact, an epoch could be ushered in which might be dubbed the Deglacial."

 Read more at: http://phys.org/news/2016-01-human-made-climate-suppresses-ice-age.html